Road to Virginia

 As I got closer to Little Rock, traffic thickened and became stop-and-go.
 Tuesday morning commuter traffic.
 Drowsy people driving to work with their to-go coffees and fast-food breakfasts - something I hope to be doing myself soon if I ever get to Virginia.
 In Little Rock, I took 440 to bypass downtown, then picked up I-40 heading east toward Memphis.
 As I proceeded east from Little Rock, traffic returned to normal.

-While passing through Brinkley, I observed a line of storms developing in the distance.
-It was too early to determine the storm's intentions, but I continued to monitor its progress as I continued east.
+While passing through Brinkley, I observed a line of storms brewing in the distance.
+It was too early to determine the storm's intentions, but I continued to monitor its development as I continued east.

 On steep grades, my truck strained from the weight of my tools and gear.
 I designed my travel box to be as light as possible, but it was still heavy for my little 4-cylinder pickup once loaded to the top with gear.
 Deciding what to take on my trip was not difficult - I didn't have much storage capacity.
 I created a list of essential items that I would need to survive, and if there was any room left, I added any non-essential items that might help me feel at home while living 1500 miles from Texas.